jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 # Models To Do (Priority is top to bottom)
 - Geiger counter

-- Uranium Rod
-	- Green cylinder, just add some materials / glow to it

 - Environment models
 	- Optional, we can use the environment currently in Godot instead
     - Should include some basic enviromental details in the distance to give a sense of depth